jamespacileo/prompt-manager/project_documentation.md

         throw error;
       } else if (error instanceof z.ZodError) {
         console.error(chalk.red('Invalid configuration file:'), error.errors);
         throw new Error(`Invalid configuration file.
-Please check the file contents and ensure it matches the expected schema.`);
+This could be due to:
+          1. Manual edits that introduced errors.
+          2. Partial updates that left the config in an inconsistent state.

+          To resolve this:
+          - Review your fury-config.json file for any obvious mistakes.
+          - Run the 'config --reset' command to restore default settings.
+          - If you need to keep your current settings, use 'config --validate' to get more details on the specific issues.`);
-      } else {
+      } else if (error instanceof Error) {
         console.warn(chalk.yellow('⚠ Configuration integrity check failed:'), error.message);
         console.log(chalk.yellow('Attempting to create necessary directories...'));
         try {
           await this.ensureConfigDirectories();
         } catch (dirError) {
           console.error(chalk.red('Failed to create necessary directories:'), dirError);
-          throw new Error(`Failed to create necessary directories.
-Please check your file system permissions.`);
+          throw dirError;
         }
+      } else {
+        console.warn(chalk.yellow('⚠ Configuration integrity check failed with an unknown error'));
+        throw error;
       }
     }
   }